ihgazi/EventWeatherGuard/README.md

 ## Alternate Window Feature

 EventWeatherGuard supports suggesting alternate event time windows with optimal weather conditions.
-When a user requests a forecast for an event, the system can recommend up to alternate time slots within the next 24 hours that maximize weather suitability for the event.
+When a user requests a forecast for an event, the system can recommend alternate time slots within the next 24 hours that maximize weather suitability for the event, in case the current window is Unsafe / Risky.

 This feature is accessible via the event forecast endpoint and leverages advanced weather analysis to improve event planning.